MontealegreLuis/php-container/README.md

 $ server -t path/to/public/folder
 ```

+You can browse your site at [http://localhost/][1].
+Press CTRL+C to stop your
+application from the container.

 ## Accessing your MySQL server

 If you want to query your database, run the following command (MySQL's container